Tatendamarimo/Car-Rental-Management-System/README.md

 # Car Rental System

-The Dream Ride Car Rental System is a computer-based application developed in Visual Basic and .NET for Windows.
+The Dream Ride Car Rental System is a Desktop application developed in Visual Basic and .NET for Windows.
 It automates vehicle reservations, payment processing, customer record keeping, and vehicle maintenance scheduling for a car rental company.

 ## Features